Amy Errett, Chair, Founder and CEO, Madison Reed

-Richard Blum, Chairperson and President, Richard Blum & Associates
+Richard Blum*, Emeritus Chair, Chairperson and President, Richard Blum & Associates

-Warner H. Brown, Jr., Resident Bishop, SF Area, California-Nevada Annual Conference, The United Methodist Church
+Rev. Warner H. Brown, Jr.**, Resident Bishop, SF Area, California-Nevada Annual Conference, United Methodist Church

-Charles Cordes, Retired Pastor and former District Superintendent of United Methodist Church
+Charles Cordes*, Emeritus Trustee, Retired Pastor and former District Superintendent of United Methodist Church

-Erby L. Foster, Jr., Director, Diversity & Inclusion, The Clorox Company
+Erby L. Foster, Jr., Director, Diversity & Inclusion, Clorox Company

 Nicole Harris, Corporate Counsel, Pacific Gas and Electric Company

-Phyllis Kaplan, Professor emeritus of Education, California State University at Hayward
+Phyllis Kaplan*, Emeritus Trustee, Professor Emeritus of Education, California State University at Hayward

 Christopher Lord, Managing Partner, Criterion Capital Management